Fairlawn Foundation Fund

 We apologize for any confusion or disappointment this quick decision may cause, but as we all are experiencing, this is a very fast-moving crisis.
-If you have any questions or concerns about this decision, please be in touch with program officer Jonathan Cohen.
+If you have any questions or concerns about this decision, please be in touch with Jonathan Cohen, Vice President for Programs Strategy.

-Fairlawn Foundation seeks to fund new and small burgeoning projects that innovatively address our community' Behavioral Health Needs, including both mental health and substance issues.
+Fairlawn Foundation seeks to fund new and small burgeoning projects that innovatively address our community's Behavioral Health Needs, including both mental health and substance issues.

 Areas of Interest

 Since 2017, the Foundation has focused on innovative projects that address mental health needs in our community.
 Proposals selected for funding must have: a strong evidence base; specific outcomes and measurable indicators of progress and/or effectiveness; the potential to be scalable and/or replicable; and, a realistic long-term sustainability plans.

 - Increase the supply of qualified, culturally competent and appropriately credentialed mental health professionals and paraprofessionals.

 - Close gaps in service, increase access to services and diminish stigma.

 - Address relevant policy concerns, taking into account the need for public advocacy and/or education.

 - Recognize the need for wrap-around services and incorporate them in program design and execution.